 If the lump can be easily felt, your specialist may put a fine needle into it and draw off the fluid to confirm that it’s a fluid-filled cyst.

-Please call our free Helpline if you’d like more information about any tests you may be having, or visit our referral to a breast clinic page.
+Please call our free Support Line if you’d like more information about any tests you may be having, or visit our referral to a breast clinic page.

 Treatment and follow-up